tonifirnandes/funevent/README.md

   }

 # missing no relations between model, ex: we cannot find event by place, etc
-- dont forget to turn off model schema
+- dont forget to turn off autoupdate model schema
 - add relations of all model (lb relation), if the relation not working we cannot find the desired data and path in rest-api in event.json
  "schedules": {